tu-delft-library/rdm101-book/_sources/modules/module4.md

 In module 3, you learned that ‘Documentation’ is one of the key elements of the FAIR principles.
 Good data documentation starts with good organisation including file naming of the data of your project!

 Good data organisation on your computer or your Project Data (U:) drive will allow you to make the data  _Findable_  both for yourself and for your collaborators who have access to the data.
-Making the data  _Findable_  also indirectly improves the re-usability of the data.
+Making the data  _Findable_  also indirectly improves the reusability of the data.
 After all, you can't reuse data that you can't find!
 To practise good data organisation to make the data/code _Findable_, the first step is to apply a clear folder structure and appropriate file naming convention.

 In the next 📽️ video, we will go through some best practices to help you organise the data of your project efficiently.
 These best practices are using a good folder structure, tagging files (if possible) and an appropriate file naming convention to enhance the findability of the data in your directories.